jonleverrier/yam-server-configurator/README.md

 ## yam_manage.sh

 When you are finished with setup, you can logout and login as your new sudo user.
+To run the script, you will need to `su` before running it.

-Customise the variables at the top of the yam_manage.sh script by typing the following into the command line :
+Like yam_setup.sh, customise the variables at the top of the yam_manage.sh script by typing the following into the command line:
 ```
 nano /usr/local/bin/yam_manage.sh
 ```